Lightning-Universe/lightning-flash/docs/source/general/data.rst

         The :class:`~flash.data.process.Preprocess` hooks covers from data-loading to model forwarding.
    * - :class:`~flash.data.process.Postprocess`
      - The :class:`~flash.data.process.Postprocess` provides a simple hook-based API to encapsulate your post-processing logic.
-        The :class:`~flash.data.process.Postprocess` hooks covers from model outputs to predictions export.
+        The :class:`~flash.data.process.Postprocess` hooks cover from model outputs to predictions export.
+   * - :class:`~flash.data.process.Serializer`
+     - The :class:`~flash.data.process.Serializer` provides a single ``serialize`` method that is used to convert model outputs (after the :class:`~flash.data.process.Postprocess`) to the desired output format during prediction.

 *******************************************
 How to use out-of-the-box flashdatamodules